 The museum is home to the Register of Nurses in the East – a list of the 229 women who went in an official capacity to nurse at the British Military Hospital during the Crimean War, 1854-1856.
 The Register has been digitised and every page can be seen in the museum through an interactive book.
-If you can't visit the museum, contact the Collections Assistant who will be able to help.
+If you can't visit the museum, contact the Collections Officer who will be able to help.

 The museum collection includes material about the origins of the Nightingale Training School, which opened in 1860, as well as about its early probationer nurses.
 If you would like to know more about a relative who trained at the Nightingale Training School School, the archivist at the London Metropolitan Archives would be glad to hear from you, as they hold the records and archives from the Nightingale Training School and St Thomas' Hospital.